andrewluetgers/loot/README.md

     **dom instruction patterns:**

     * __[selector (String)]__
-    selectors begin with an html tag name optionally followed by #someId and zero or more .someClass a selector can be followed by any instruction another selector, an object, an array, innerHTML string
+    selectors begin with a valid html tag name optionally followed by #someId and zero or more .someClass see $isSelector below for details
+    a selector can be followed by any instruction another selector, an object, an array, innerHTML string
     * __[selector (String), innerHTML (String)]__
     any string that does not look like a selector is treated as innerHTML,